usefulprojects-ca/usefulprojects.ca/README.md

 This code serves two purposes:

-- Provide the site powering usefulprojects.ca
+- Power the site located at usefulprojects.ca _(Once I've got some content worth publishing)_
-- Provide an environment for testing technologies and approaches for building Clojure based web services.
+- Provide an environment for testing technologies and approaches for working with Clojure.

 Due to the latter, code that may be overkill for the former is welcome.